- Studying in New Zealand

 New Zealand Scholarship

 New Zealand Scholarship provides recognition and monetary reward to top students in their last year of schooling.
-New Zealand Scholarship examinations enable candidates to be assessed against challenging standards, and are demanding for the most able candidates in each subject.
+New Zealand Scholarship assessments enable candidates to be assessed against challenging standards, and are demanding for the most able candidates in each subject.
+Assessment is by either a written/spoken examination or by the submission of a portfolio or report of work produced throughout the year.

 Scholarship candidates are expected to demonstrate high-level critical thinking, abstraction and generalisation, and to integrate, synthesise and apply knowledge, skills, understanding and ideas to complex situations.